anatolethien/workflow/README.md

 ## Install

-Destroy the current git repository.
+Destroy the current git repository and the sample data.

 ```
 rm -rf .git/